chumaky/postgres-fdw-spec/README.md

 This projects aims to provide a YAML specification for Postgres foreign data wrappers (FDW) configuration.

 ## Template
-Specification template consists of four main sections:
+Specification template consists of the following sections:
 - `foreign_server`
 - `user_mapping`
 - `import_foreign_schema`
 - `create_foreign_table`
+- `foreign_table_column`

 Only `foreign_server` section is required.
 In a sense that you must create a foreign server to be able to use the FDW.